-To graph the depth of follow-up -- e.g., the number of attempts -- look specifically at leads that have not been connected with, since the goal of the follow-up is to get a connect.
-For leads over a certain timeframe that have not gotten a connect, look at the average number of follow-up attempts made, and graph that against the SLA goal.
+To graph the depth of follow-up — e.g., the number of attempts — look specifically at leads that have not been connected with, since the goal of the follow-up is to get a connection.
+For leads over a certain timeframe that have not received outreach, look at the average number of follow-up attempts made, and graph that against the SLA goal.

 6. Communicate, celebrate, and address the achievement (or lack thereof).

 Maintaining strong communication regarding how each team is performing on goals boosts transparency.
 If either team isn't reaching their goals, addressing that confirms their importance, while celebrating hitting those goals can aid motivation.

 If you're not sure where to begin when it comes to setting these goals, check out our free Marketing & Sales Lead Goal Calculator, designed to help you determine and track the goals that will eventually become part of your SLA.

 - Ensure Everyone is On Board

 - Get Specific